mike630/bees_tech_challenge/README.md

 Troubleshooting
 - If DAG fails to write files, verify volume mounts in [docker-compose.yaml](docker-compose.yaml) and container permissions and restart Airflow container.
 - Check scheduler and webserver logs under ./logs (mounted by compose).
+- Check Airflow task logs to analyze about any error related to the ETL process.

 Maintainers
 - See the DAG implementation at [dags/bees_dag.py](dags/bees_dag.py) for code-level details.